AOSSIE-Org/PictoPy/docs/backend/api.md

 # API

 The API calls to PictoPy are done via HTTP requests since we are hosting our backend on a Flask server.
+This was done to ensure low coupling between the frontend and the backend.
 Follow this [Link](https://www.postman.com/cryosat-explorer-62744145/workspace/pictopy/overview) to get example request and response.
 ## Table of Contents
 1. [Albums](#albums)
 2. [Image](#image)